v2fly/v2fly-github-io/docs/en_US/config/transport.md

 :::tip
 When `followRedirect` is specified in [Dokodemo-door](protocols/dokodemo.md) and `sockopt.tproxy` is empty, the value of `sockopt.tproxy` will be set to `"redirect"`.
 :::

+> `tcpKeepAliveInterval`: number

+The interval in seconds between sending TCP keep-alive packets (only for Linux). (v4.39.0+)

+0 means keep the default value.

 > `mptcp`: true | false